Execut3/django-token-manager/README.md

 ### Why django-token-manager
 **Reason** to use this module is that by default if you are using jwt system for token authorization of client, you don't have control on existing tokens.
-Of course you can set a expire date for each token.
+Of course, you can set an expiry date for each token.
 But if the expiration date isn't arrived yet, you can't delete this token.
 What happens if you want to delete all sessions of a user.
 With jwt you don't have control on it, and you should wait for expiration of token to be arrived.